 We recently concluded a funding round with three venture capital funds from Germany.
 They all believe strongly that there is a growing need for technology in health and lifestyle interventions.
 They know that we need to reform the way we bring about lifestyle changes for patients with chronic diseases and saw the great work that Liva is doing in this space.

-Can you tell me about your next moves for the company following this milestone funding moment?
+RB: What’s next for the company following this milestone funding moment?